manuel-russello/ICp-banking-microservices/README.md

 ![alt text](images/architecture_pattern.png "Architecture")

-1. The user deploys the application based microservice on the worker Node on Linux on Z using IBM Cloud Private.
+1. The user deploys the application based microservice on the Worker Node on Linux on Z using IBM Cloud Private.
 2. The user installs and runs an instance of his microservice from IBM Cloud Private.
 The application calls a banking API published in API Connect.
 3. API Connect calls the back-end Z Mainframe through a banking API published in z/OS Connect EE.
 4. z/OS Connect EE calls the Account Management System (AMS) running in CICS.
 A COBOL program processes the request and returns banking data.
 Finally, banking data are sent back to microservice application in the Worker Node on Linux on Z.